 Not sure?
 Not sure how to find out?
 Don’t worry, we got you.

 Soil tests are so important to the success of your plots.
 They spell out for you exactly what you need to get the groceries you’re looking for.
+Even the freshest of seeds won’t grow to it’s full potential if soil conditions aren’t juuuuust right.
+Instead of guessing what your soil might need, wouldn’t you feel better if you knew EXACTLY what it needed?
+That’s where soil tests come in.
 Here we’ll explain everything you need to know and do to collect a soil sample and send it in for analysis.

 What you’ll need:

 Soil test kit (which you can get more info about here)

 Soil probe/section of pipe/shovel